 Our core commitment to affordable housing has not changed.
-We now embrace neighborhood revitalization — a holistic approach to end poverty housing by transforming communities through asset based community development practices.
-Neighborhood revitalization expands Habitat’s traditional partnerships with homeowners and volunteers to include neighbors and local organizations to create a far greater impact.
-Habitat is part of a growing, neighborhood collaboration with residents and businesses in Kalamazoo’s Eastside neighborhood.
+We embrace a holistic approach to ending poverty housing by transforming communities.
 Habitat is fully committed to providing programs that help build a strong foundation for families and individuals working towards a more sustainable future.

 Breaking the Cycle of Poverty Housing

 For thousands of hard-working, low-income families in Kalamazoo County and the southeast corner of Allegan County, homeownership is out of reach and affordable, good quality rental housing is hard to find.
 The statistics are grim: unsafe, unhealthy, inadequate housing is often the only option, and it is costly.
 Many families are forced to spend too much of their income on shelter, making other basic necessities unaffordable.

 Without Habitat’s affordable mortgages and no-profit homes, many families have zero opportunity for homeownership.